porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 ### <A11yIcon></A11yIcon> Accessibility hints
 To support **keyboard navigation**, please take care of correct **focus handling** after closing the Modal with `ESC` or `Enter` key:
 The trigger element (e.g. a button) which has opened the Modal must **receive focus state again** after the Modal is closed.
 This is important to keep focus order consistent.
 You can test it out by navigation this example with the keyboard only.
+To announce the correct heading for **screen reader** users, it is mandatory to set the `heading` property or provide a meaningful heading through **ARIA** with the `aria` property.

 ### Framework Implementations